nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 ```

 ### DELETE /api/tasks
-Delete all tasks from the database.
+Delete all tasks from the database in a single operation.

 **Response (204 No Content):**
 No response body.